 'Awkward' And 'Insecure' Get To The Root Of Writer Issa Rae's Humor

 This is FRESH AIR.
-I'm David Bianculli, editor of the website TV Worth Watching, sitting in for Terry Gross.
-Today's first guest, Issa Rae, is the star and co-creator of an HBO comedy series that begins its second season on Sunday.
-It's called "Insecure."
-And that title gives a strong hint about Issa Rae's self-image and her comic perspective.
-So does the title of her web comedy series that preceded "Insecure."
-It was called "The Misadventures Of Awkward Black Girl."
+I'm Terry Gross.
+Today we conclude our series of interviews with current Emmy nominees.
+The ceremony is Monday, September 17.
+We start today's show with Issa Rae, the creator and star of the HBO series "Insecure."
+She's nominated for outstanding lead actress in a comedy series.

-Both series are about issues of identity and feelings of not fitting in, things Issa Rae dealt with when she was growing up.
-She was one of the few black kids in her school in Maryland.
+"Insecure" echoes the title of her memoir and Web series, which were both called "The Misadventures Of Awkward Black Girl."
+In all those works she's dealt with issues of identity and feelings of not fitting in, things she dealt with all the time when she was growing up.
+She was one of the few black kids in her high school in Maryland.
 But when her family moved to South LA, she wasn't considered black enough.
-And before that, when she lived in Senegal, where her father is from, she was the only American in her West African school.
+She's also lived in Senegal, where her father is from, where she was the only American in her school.

-Rae co-created HBO's "Insecure" with Larry Wilmore, and she stars in it as a 29-year-old woman whose life seems to have stalled.
-Terry spoke with Issa Rae last year.
-As the series began last season, she was living with her boyfriend but unsure about both her relationship and her job.
-She was working as the youth liaison at a nonprofit called We Got Y'all, which sponsors mentoring programs, afterschool tutoring and test coaching in predominantly African-American schools.
+Let's start with a clip from the current season of "Insecure," Season 3.
+Issa and her boyfriend have broken up, and she's staying with her ex-boyfriend Daniel.
+She wants to get her own apartment but can't afford to.
+So she goes to the office of her accountant friend, Kelli, hoping for financial advice.
+Issa gives Kelli some financial papers, including her credit report, which is bad.

 (SOUNDBITE OF TV SHOW, "INSECURE")